IsoAnalytica/Sentinel-Public/README.md

 # Setting up Sentinel

 1. Download All files from GitHub.
-2. Install the software by running the installer in the **for_redistribution** folder
+2. Install the software by running the installer in the **package** folder.
-3. Open the for_testing folder and create a shortcut to the Sentinel.exe file in that folder.
+3. Open the build folder and create a shortcut to the Sentinel.exe file in that folder.
 NOTE the software won't work if you run the installed executable in Program Files.
-Use the installer to download the Matlab runtime then run the software from the for_testing folder on your desktop or other location.
+Use the installer to download the Matlab runtime then run the software from the build folder on your desktop or other location.
 4. Open **Sentinel** *some error messages might pop up the first time as the default directories won't exist, just click **Ok**
 5. Click the **settings cog** in the top left and enter the required data and folder location root directories.
 NOTE: I recommend gamma criteria of 2%/0.5mm for TrueBeam logfile comparison.
 6. Click **Save Defaults** to save your configuration which will load every time you run the software.